 The picture below shows the unit before it being refurbished in the fall of 2013 while the one to the left was taken in December of 2013.

 The Hagglunds is constructed of lightweight fiberglass and effectively "floats" over heavy power.
+Click here to see a demonstraton of cross country travel.

 Although the Hagglunds can "swim" in rivers and streams, our Snow Cat 62 will remain on land since it's door seals are no longer water tight!